Diversity & Inclusion

 • To provide role models for all of our students, we ensure strong representation of scientists from diverse backgrounds in our seminar series and program events, including our annual Tri-Institutional Chemical Biology Symposium.
 Each year, our faculty speakers must include at least 20% who come from underrepresented groups and at least half who are women.
 We also seek to invite scientists from other diverse backgrounds as much as possible.

-• To ensure that students receive outstanding, thoughtful mentorship throughout their training, all TPCB faculty members are required to complete training in mentorship and cultural sensitivity that is provided by the three institutions.
+• To ensure that students receive outstanding, thoughtful mentorship throughout their training, all TPCB faculty members are required to complete faculty training in mentorship and cultural sensitivity that is provided by the three institutions.
 Faculty are also encouraged to attend ongoing mentor training workshops and seminars that are organized across the three campuses.
 In conjunction, we provide our students with resources to help them make the most of their interactions with their mentors, both within TPCB and beyond.
 Incoming students are paired with faculty First-Year Advisors who assist them in selecting rotations, thesis labs, coursework, and in establishing an Individual Development Plan.
-Subsequently, all students maintain a thesis committee of at least four TPCB faculty members and are encouraged to meet with the committee regularly as well as intermittently as needed to support their scientific training and professional development.
+Subsequently, all students maintain a thesis committee of at least four TPCB faculty members with whom they meet regularly to support their scientific training and professional development.

 • To foster a culture of outreach to the next generation of scientists, we strongly encourage all TPCB students to participate in outreach programs.
-Our students are outstanding role models for young scientists from all backgrounds, and have taken on leadership roles in the newly formed Tri-Institutional Outreach Club, which focuses on STEM outreach initiatives for K-12 through undergraduate students, primarily for students from underrepresented groups and those from low-income families.
-Our students also participate in ongoing outreach programs and events such as those organized by RockEDU Science Outreach.
+Our students are outstanding role models for young scientists from all backgrounds, and have taken on leadership roles in the Tri-Institutional Outreach Committee, which focuses on STEM outreach initiatives for K-12 through undergraduate students, primarily for students from underrepresented groups and those from low-income families.
+In 2020, our students launched the Tri-Institutional Mentorship Initiative to guide students from underserved backgrounds through the graduate school applications process.
+This program has been highly successful and helped place mentees in top PhD programs across the country.
+Our students also participate actively in ongoing outreach programs and events such as those organized by RockEDU Science Outreach.

 Our Ongoing Commitment

 We continuously evaluate the effectiveness of our policies and activities in promoting diversity and inclusion in science.
-Our leadership team holds regular discussions with our students to identify issues that require attention and is accountable for ensuring that they are addressed.
-We also engage in active discussions with academic staff leading diversity efforts at the three institutions to ensure that our students are provided with the support that they need to thrive.
+We conduct an annual TPCB Diversity & Inclusion Climate Survey and review the results with our students at the TPCB Student Town Hall each year.
+These and other ongoing discussions with our students allow us to identify issues that require further attention, which we then act upon, and the TPCB leadership team is accountable for ensuring that these issues are addressed.
+We also engage in frequent, active discussions with the academic leadership at the three institutions to ensure that our students are provided with the support that they need to thrive.